OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/ffu-ziu-rhosp16.1-cn.rst

-The goal of this topic is to provide a combined procedure to upgrade Red Hat OpenStack Platform (RHOSP) from RHOSP 13 to RHOSP 16.1 by leveraging Red Hat Fast Forward Upgrade (FFU) procedure while simultaneously upgrading Tungsten Fabric from Release 19xx to Release 2011.
-The procedure leverages the Zero Impact Upgrade (ZIU) procedure from TF to minimize the downtime.
+The goal of this topic is to provide a combined procedure to upgrade Red Hat OpenStack Platform (RHOSP) from RHOSP 13 to RHOSP 16.1 by leveraging Red Hat Fast Forward Upgrade (FFU) procedure while simultaneously upgrading OpenSDN from Release 19xx to Release 2011.
+The procedure leverages the Zero Impact Upgrade (ZIU) procedure from OpenSDN to minimize the downtime.

 The downtime will be reduced by not requiring extra server reboots in addition to the ones that the RHOSP FFU procedure already requires for